Double ionization

-Double ionization is a process of formation of doubly charged ions when laser radiation is exerted on neutral atoms or molecules.
+Double ionization is a process of formation of doubly charged ions when laser radiation or charged particles like electrons, positrons or heavy ions are exerted on neutral atoms or molecules.
 Double ionization is usually less probable than single-electron ionization.
 Two types of double ionization are distinguished: sequential and non-sequential.

 Sequential double ionization

 Sequential double ionization is a process of formation of doubly charged ions consisting of two single-electron ionization events: the first electron is removed from a neutral atom/molecule (leaving a singly charged ion in the ground state or an excited state) followed by detachment of the second electron from the ion.

 Non-sequential double ionization

 Non-sequential double ionization is a process whose mechanism differs (in any detail) from the sequential one.
 For example, both the electrons leave the system simultaneously (as in alkaline earth atoms, see below), the second electron's liberation is assisted by the first electron (as in noble gas atoms, see below), etc.

 The phenomenon of non-sequential double ionization was experimentally discovered by Suran and Zapesochny for alkaline earth atoms as early as 1975.

 Despite extensive studies, the details of double ionization in alkaline earth atoms remain unknown.
 It is supposed that double ionization in this case is realized by transitions of both the electrons through the spectrum of autoionizing atomic states, located between the first and second ionization potentials.

 For noble gas atoms, non-sequential double ionization was first observed by L'Huillier.